-The following pages contain the provisions of the Medway Zoning Bylaw as amended including those actions taken by the Medway Town Meeting held on November 14, 2016.
-2016.
-Please note however, that those amendments have not yet been approved by the Massachusetts Attorney General's office.
-It also includes the current Medway Zoning Map as updated December 1, 2016.
+The following pages contain the provisions of the Medway Zoning Bylaw and the Medway Zoning Map both as amended by actions taken at the May 8, 2017 Town Meeting.
+Please note however, that these amendments have not yet been approved by the Massachusetts Attorney General's office.